derek73/python-nameparser/README.rst

     * bob v. de la macdole-eisenhower phd -> Bob V. de la MacDole-Eisenhower Ph.D.

 Over 100 unit tests with example names.
 Should be unicode safe but it's fairly untested.
+Post a ticket and/or for names that fail and I will try to fix it. http://code.google.com/p/python-nameparser/issues/entry

 HumanName instances will pass an equals (==) test if their lower case unicode representations are the same.